shabalin13/Arithmetic-PvP/README.md

 Arithmetic PvP is a verbal counting online game.
 Players compete in calculating various expressions, starting from primitive ones, such as 2+2, ending with extremely hard containing several-digit numbers.
 There is also a single-player mode, where you can run the endless mode and constantly improve your skill, or play campain which has levels of increasing complexity.

+Play our game if you want to:

+* Improve your arithmetic skills
+* Find new friends with same interests
+* Compete!

 ### Built With